Productive. Polite. Drained. Burnout Recovery Therapy UK

 Starting a Conversation

-You do not have to wait before reaching a certain point before asking for help.
-If you feel flat, disconnected, or unsure how to recharge, therapy can be a place to pause and start finding yourself again.
+You do not have to wait until everything stops working before asking for help.
+If you feel detached, drained, disconnected, or unable to recover in the way you expected, therapy can be a place to understand what has been happening beneath the surface.

-I offer sessions in Southampton and online across the UK.
-You are welcome to book a free 30-minute consultation.
-It is simply a conversation to see if this feels like the right space for you.
+I offer burnout recovery therapy in Southampton and online therapy across the UK.
+You are welcome to book a free 30-minute consultation, or email me directly at esther@thefarley.co.uk.
+It is simply a conversation to see whether this feels like the right space for you.

 References